The Crusty Critique – Good Design & Bad Design

 Somebody has gone to great lengths to create a wonderful view out to sea.
 The elegant flooring looks to be of grey slate, but I’m not a fan of the shingles on the low interior walls.

 My real difficulty starts with the two very uncomfortable looking wooden chairs.
 They might be a famous design, or they could be from Amazon, in any case they are garden furniture and out of place.
-With that view outside, would you decided to sit in those hard wooden seats looking at an interior wall?
+With that view outside, would you decide to sit in those hard wooden seats staring at an interior wall?

 I surprised myself in finding the small white John Dickinson “African” side table quite at home.
 But the rest of the seating also looks ordinary, unused, and unloved.